 - The National Insurance Institute also sends a notification of eligibility to everyone who is eligible.

-- The discount is only given automatically on the electricity bill for those whose information appearing in the electric company's records matches the information received from the National Insurance Institute.
-The discount is given according to the name and identification number of the person who is entitled, as he/she is registered as the benefit recipient.
+- The discount is only given automatically on the electricity bill for those whose information appearing in the electric company's records matches the information received from the National Insurance Institute (the parent who is registered as actually receiving the benefit The discount is given according to the name and identification number of the person who is entitled, as he/she is registered on the contract with the electric company.

-- Those who have been notified of their eligibility for the discount from the National Insurance Institute, but for whom the discount has not yet appeared on the electricity bill should call the customer service center by dialing 103 toll-free and update their name and identification number information with the representative.
+- Those who have been notified of their eligibility for the discount from the National Insurance Institute, but for whom the discount has not yet appeared on the electricity bill should call the customer service center by dialing 103 toll-free and update their name and identification number information (referencing the contract number found on the electricity bill) with the representative.
+If the contract is registered in someone else's name, he can request to transfer the registration onto his name.

 Continued eligibility for adults